Note: snapshots are not currently supported for macOS virtual machines running on Apple silicon Mac computers.

 - Start Parallels Desktop and the virtual machine in which you want to enable SmartGuard feature.

-Open the virtual machine configuration > go to Backup tab > enable SmartGuard option.
+Open the virtual machine configuration > go to the Backup tab > enable SmartGuard option.

 To automate snapshots, click the SmartGuard menu and choose one of the following: